flybywiresim/docs/docs/start/mcdu-keyboard.md

 The A32NX is now capable of accepting native keyboard inputs when utilizing the MCDU.
 Your inputs will be seen in the `scratchpad` area.

+!!! warning ""
-*Available on Development Version Only*
+    Available on Development Version Only

 What this feature allows: